 As a base layer for propagating seed mats indoors, to be later replanted outside

 Did you ever grow cress on paper towels?
 If you haven’t you should, it’s fun!
 Growing seeds on large pieces of felt takes the process up a whole gear.
-You can get seeds started off on the wool matting, then take it out in sections to propagate once the seeds have germinated and grown on a bit.
+You can get seeds started off on the garden sheep wool matting, then take it out in sections to propagate once the seeds have germinated and grown on a bit.
 You can pull off pieces of wool to plant them out in small clumps, or place the whole piece on a bed for instant cover.
 Our felt has even been used for living art installations – pictures to follow!